VikasSardhara/MoneyMath/README.md

 6. **stock_graph_of_each_month.py**: Generates and saves graphs for each month based on processed stock data.
 It uses the processed data obtained from `monthly_graph.py` to create monthly stock price graphs.

+7. **approximation_tool.py**: Fits a curve to given data using a mathematical model and visualizes the fitted curve along with the original data points.

 ## Usage